imagej/imagej.github.io/_pages/plugins/fijiarchipelago.md

 On the client node:

 -   Start Fiji
--   From the ImageJ window, select Plugins-&gt;Cluster-&gt;Attach to Cluster...
+-   From the ImageJ window, select {% include bc path="Plugins|Cluster|Attach to Cluster..." %}
 -   Enter the hostname and port for your root node
 -   Click OK

 or

--   Run ./fiji --full-classpath --main-class edu.utexas.clm.archipelago.Fiji\_Archipelago root.node.hostname port
+-   Run `./fiji --full-classpath --main-class edu.utexas.clm.archipelago.Fiji_Archipelago root.node.hostname port`

 The default port is 4012.

 #### Configuration on a Proprietary Cluster

 Archipelago may be run on a proprietary cluster, for instance one running SLURM or qsub, by scripting the creation of an .arc configuration file and passing it as an argument to the Fiji or ImageJ executable.
-An {% include github org='larrylindsey' repo='Stampede-Fiji-Archipelago' path='job.fiji\#L126' label='example' %} showing how this is done on the vnc queue of the TACC stampede cluster is available.
+An {% include github org='larrylindsey' repo='Stampede-Fiji-Archipelago' path='job.fiji#L126' label='example' %} showing how this is done on the vnc queue of the TACC stampede cluster is available.

 #### Saving